Jaete/TCG-Hand-Layout/README.md

 This plugin is designed for Godot .NET users who prefer not to mix C# and GDScript in their projects.

-**Current State**: Same as the original by cyanglaz.
-I intend to add more features, as it is for a game project I am working on.
+**Current State**: Added some more stuff over the original plugin, view the Release note to know more.

 ### Features: